Feedback-controlled mechanics of tissue vertex model: emergent soft elasticity and active yielding: Conclusion and discussion

 \section{Conclusion and discussion}

 In the introduction, we raised two questions central to the mechanics underlying tissue morphogenesis.
 First, how is force generation coordinated between cells across large tissues?
 Second, how do tissues change shape, i.e.\ flow, while resisting external forces and perturbations.
-We have shown that a simple mechanical feedback loop, aligning active stress generation with the axis of cell stretching, allows cells to self-organize into a state with large-scale flows while sustaining internal elastic stresses.
+We have shown that a simple and experimentally motivated mechanical feedback loop—aligning active stress generation with the axis of cell stretching—allows cells to self-organize into a state with large-scale flows while sustaining internal elastic stresses.
 This remarkable state, which we call an (active) plastic nematic solid, is ideally suited to facilitate morphogenesis and provides a simple answer to the two questions above.
 Indeed, experiments have demonstrated a key role of mechanical feedback and nematic order for morphogenesis in many different organisms \cite{Maroudas-Sacks2021,Zhang2021b,Guillamat2022,Ravichandran2024,Li2025a}.
+The exotic rheological features of plastic nematic solid are related to the recently proposed concepts of active plastic flow \cite{Claussen2024,Claussen2026} and ``fluid under tension'' \cite{Grigas2025}.
+All three share the key property of maintained microscopic tensions in flowing tissue, and all three rely on mechanical feedback loops.
+Together, these developments hint at a fundamentally new understanding of flow and rearrangements in tissue morphogenesis.